grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] Make Vickers the bartender at the depot pub?
 Make it the nub pub?
 	* [ ] Address: where was Shakes going originally?
 		* See line 334 in Chap 2
+		* remember Shakes isn't delivering to the depot now
 	* [o] Change it so Percy knows about the weapons job at the depot beforehand:
 		* [X] This can be how Percy dangles motivation for Shakes to help them -- big reward in the next job; this can help tie Shakes to the next job too
 			* See K's note on Shakes motivation to help